EuroLinux/eurolinux-open-docs/docs/HowTo/centos8-eol-solution.md

 sudo yum update -y
 ```

-### Running the migration script
+### Running the script

 Then download the [latest production-ready
 release](https://github.com/EuroLinux/eurolinux-migration-scripts/archive/refs/heads/master.zip)
-of the project containing the migration script.
+of the project containing the script.
 Unpack the release, visit the
 unpacked directory and run the script - usually this will require
 right-clicking in the current directory, using the 'Open in Terminal' option
 and running this command: